 2. Concord Grapes

-If you’ve ever tasted a pure grape juice, you’ve likely tasted a Concord grape.
+If you’ve ever tasted pure grape juice, you’ve likely tasted a Concord grape.
 The grapes were developed in Concord, Massachusetts in the late 1840s and have a bright, crisp flavor and bluish-purple color.
 They bloom from August to September and they have large seeds and skin that is very easy to peel.
 If you love grapes, the Concord is one variety that you’ll definitely wish to sample.

 3. Cotton Candy Grapes

 Cotton Candy grapes (adorable!) are white in color and taste very similar to cotton candy, hence their name.
 They can only be grown in central California, the hot climate enables that ridiculously sweet quality.
-They bloom in mid-August to September.
+They bloom from mid-August to September.
 People are surprised at how they taste the same as cotton candy and once you give them a try, you’ll be hooked on them as well.